scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 7/18

 You jump up to 2 tiles making a weapon attack against a single target, adding a Bad die to the attack.
 On hit, they take weapon damage and are knocked back 2 tiles if the target is Large or smaller.
-On crit the target is knocked prone.
+On a critical the target is knocked prone.

 ***Enhanced:*** You may hit up to 3 adjacent targets.